ZakEnn/config-service-demo/README.md

 # microservices properties setup:
 If you already has a couple of microservices configurations (.yml or.properties) on your local environment and you want to load them in a specific DB:
 - go to /resources/application.properties and change the "config.native.location" variable.
-- send a GET request to http://localhost:8888/properties/load-to-db/{service-name}/profile/{service-profile}?type=(properties or yaml)
+- send a GET request to http://localhost:8888/properties/load-to-db/{service-name}/profile/{service-profile}
+(by default the request presumate that your local configuration are ".properties", if you had yaml configuration you should add a Query Params "type=yaml" )